JSRocksHQ/jsrockshq.github.io/src/posts/en/configuring-babel-6-for-node-js.md

 This is where [Babel](https://babeljs.io) comes to the rescue.
 Babel is a transpiler for JavaScript which transpiles your ES2015 and ES2016 code into ES5 and even ES3 code.
 In simple words it converts it into JavaScript that node.js can run and make you really happy.
 <!--more-->

-**Little Notice:** If you just want ES2015 features and don't want to Babelify stuff.
-You can use `--harmony` flag before running your node application.
-In order to access more harmony flags for staging and experimental features run this command `node --v8-options | grep harmony` but there aren't even all the features present in Node.
-So you may continue if you can access ES2015 but also need to access **ES2016** features.
+**Small note:** Node.js already supports several ES2015 features, so if you don't want to transpile ES2015 code you may run Node.js with the --harmony flag to enable a few more (staged) features.
+In order to access more harmony flags for experimental features run this command: node --v8-options | grep harmony.
+However, note that not all features are supported even in the latest Node.js (version 5 at the time of writing), and the flagged features are often unstable or incomplete.
+So keep reading to make use of more ES2015 and ES2016 features, without requiring flags.

 ### Some assumptions made
 There are some assumptions I am making about you!
 YES YOU!